CONTACT US ABOUT THIS CRUISE

 Sunday, Day 1 Banavie to Gairlochy

-Guests are met at the Glenmoriston Townhouse Hotel in Inverness** and transferred by private chauffeured minibus to Scottish Highlander.
+Guests are met at our designated meeting point in Inverness and transferred by private chauffeured minibus to Scottish Highlander.
 A champagne welcome by the Captain and crew, before we enjoy an early evening cruise to Gairlochy through Moy Bridge, with the last hand-operated bridge of its type on the Caledonian Canal.
 Time to savour one of the hotel barge’s many single malts before your first dinner onboard.

 Monday, Day 2 Gairlochy to Laggan